The 132nd Wenlock Olympian Games (2018)

 Athletics: July 15th

 All athletics events will take place on the main Games day – Sunday 15th July.
 Thirteen track and field events will include the pentathlon.
 There will also be an under-7 and under-9 50 m Fun Run for girls and boys.
-Further details of the Wenlock Olympian Athletics club and an entry form for the 2018 Games can be found on this page: Athletics 2018
+Further details of the Wenlock Olympian Athletics club, can be found on this page: Athletics 2018

 Archery: July 15th

-This year’s archery event will again be hosted by Bowbrook Archers and take place at their field at Withington, Nr.
+This year’s archery event was again hosted by Bowbrook Archers and took place at their field at Withington, Nr.
 Shrewsbury.
-Competitions will be Western: 4 dozen @ 60 yds + 4 dozen @ 50 yds.
-No other distances will be shot.
+Competitions were Western: 4 dozen @ 60 yds + 4 dozen @ 50 yds.
+No other distances.
 Bow Styles – compound, recurve freestyle, barebow, longbow, AFB & Traditional.
-Further details are available on the entry from which can be downloaded here: Archery 2018 Entry Form.

 Bowbrook Archers website: http://new2.bowbrook-archers.co.uk